aleifericsson/alfa2d-test/README.md

 # Alfa2D
 Custom 2D game engine using HTML canvas and JavaScript.
 Highly customisable for any type of game, including top-down or side-scroller.
 Fully web-based, no download required for users, can be used to make mobile/tablet web games.
+Development time: ~30 hours.

 To view the page, click [here](https://aleifericsson.github.io/alfa2d-test/).